OpenHD/Documentation/general/faq.md

 Yes, you can receive the video with any GroundPi that is configured to the same frequency as your AirPi.

-The system is not encrypted in OpenHD 2.0, but encryption is being added.
+The system is not encrypted in OpenHD 2.2, encryption is currently not on the ToDo list, because we do not want any affiliation with military usage.

 #### Where did my recorded video go?